Navigating Listed Non-Bank Digital Lenders - FNArena

-This story features LIBERTY FINANCIAL GROUP PTY LTD, and other companies.
-For more info SHARE ANALYSIS: LFG
+This story features Latitude Group Holdings Ltd, and other companies.
+For more info SHARE ANALYSIS: LFS

+The story below was originally published on May 6, 2021.
+It has now been republished to correct a statement made on Wisr.

 Who’s who in the burgeoning listed non-bank sector